The Voice Belgique: The Voice Kids Belgique

 In July 2019, RTBF announced that they would produce their own version of The Voice Kids.
 Like the Flemish version, the Wallonian version requires participants to be between the ages of 8 and 14.
-The first season premiered on January 7, 2020.
+The first season premiered on 7 January 2020.
 Océana Siciliano, coached by Slimane, won the first season.
-As of April 12, 2022 casting for the second season is now open and is expected to premiere in 2023.
+The second season premiered on 19 September 2023.
+Elena Kabongo, coached by Black M, won the second season.
+The third season premiered on 14 October 2025.